sequelize/sequelize-sscce/readme.md

 Open an issue on the [main sequelize repo](https://github.com/sequelize/sequelize/) describing your problem and include a link to your SSCCE in it.

-You can also send a fork to the [sequelize-sscce](https://github.com/sequelize/sequelize-sscce) repository, this way your SSCCE will be run on our CI and will continue existing even if you delete your fork.
+You can also open a PR of your fork to [this repository](https://github.com/sequelize/sequelize-sscce), this way your SSCCE will be run on our CI and will continue existing even if you delete your fork.

 ## Method 2: Create your SSCCE on GitHub